nychealth/respiratory-illness-data/README.md

 Surveillance case definitions for all notifiable conditions are developed at the national level by the Council of State and Territorial Epidemiologists (CSTE).
 These standard definitions support public health officials in classifying and counting infections consistently across different states and local jurisdictions.
 The criteria for reporting a person with COVID-19 infection (“case”) are based on laboratory test results, and include two classifications:

-- Confirmed COVID-19 case: A person is classified as a confirmed COVID-19 case if they test positive with a molecular (e.g., PCR) test performed at a laboratory
+- **Confirmed COVID-19 case**: A person is classified as a confirmed COVID-19 case if they test positive with a molecular (e.g., PCR) test performed at a laboratory
-- Probable COVID-19 case: A person is classified as a probable COVID-19 case if they meet any of the following criteria with no positive molecular test on record: (a) test positive with an antigen test performed at a laboratory or (b) died and a cause of death is listed as COVID-19 or similar
+- **Probable COVID-19 case**: A person is classified as a probable COVID-19 case if they meet any of the following criteria with no positive molecular test on record: (a) test positive with an antigen test performed at a laboratory or (b) died and a cause of death is listed as COVID-19 or similar

 People who meet the definition of a confirmed or probable COVID-19 case >90 days after a previous positive test (date of first positive test) will be counted as a new case.